 Another option is actually another blade from Stiga, the Stiga Evolution.
 The Evolution is in our opinion, the best paddle under $50.
 So again, there are similarly priced paddles that offer a bit more based on you skill level.

 In the Titan's defense, if you're a noice player that is not looking for less speed and spin is easier to get a hold of, the Titan should definitely be considered.

 The Titan tailor made and designed for an amateur player, and the response it gets from someone who's only played with cheap paddles is overwhelmingly positive.
 In fact, most new players who've only played with lesser known, knock off paddle brands will almost instantly feel better control from the Titan.
 In short, if you're a novice player, you'll see an improvement defensively very quickly.
 We love that about this paddle!

 We also love that it's not a "fast" paddle.
 By that, it doesn't generate gobs of speed when attacking offensively.
 We'll get more into that in the technical details below but just know that if you're still learning ping pong, the last thing you want is a crazy fast paddle.
 Instead, you'll want a precise paddle, with less speed, more accuracy one that is easy to pick up and play.
 New players love that about the titan because it offers all those features at an extremely affordable price.

-The Stiga Titan is the company's flagship affordable paddle!
+The Stiga Titan is the company's flagship entry level affordable paddle!